World War 1 Timeline of Battles & Events

-or a period of 10 months, French and German forces engaged in the Battle of Verdun from February to December of 1916, making it the longest single battle of WWI.
-It was significant in that it was the first time flamethrowers were used, and it resulted in a huge loss of life.
+For a period of 10 months, French and German forces engaged in the Battle of Verdun from February to December of 1916, making it the longest single battle of WWI.
+It was significant in that it was the first time flamethrowers were used, and it resulted in massive loss of life.
 French forces, however, emerged victorious.

 During the Battle of Verdun, the British attacked to take pressure off of the French, an event which became known as the Battle of the Somme.
 This battle saw the first use of tanks and was another long, deadly battle.

 After the 1915 sinking of the Lusitania, Germany's continued unrestricted submarine warfare, and the 1917 Zimmerman Telegram, America was prompted to join the war.
 The American presence had a tremendous impact, as French and British troops were exhausted after three years of intense fighting.
 The fresh American "doughboys" and supplies proved to be the difference for an Allied victory.

 Just as America was mobilizing and joining the war, Russia was exiting.
 Heavy losses, increased poverty, and an ineffectual leader in Czar Nicholas II led to rioting in Russia.